prem-v1/Calculator/README.md

 # Calculator
-Simple calculator software code.
-It can add, sub, multiply, divide &amp; other maths...
+# Simple calculator software code.
+It can add, sub, multiply, divide & other maths...

 import tkinter as tk
 from tkinter import messagebox